input-output-hk/jormungandr/doc/quickstart/02_passive_node.md

       bootstrap the p2p topology (and bootstrap our local blockchain);
     - *public_id*: (optional) the public identifier send to the other nodes in the p2p network.
 If not set it will be randomly generated.
-    - *public_access*: the address to listen from and accept connection from.
+    - *public_address*: the address to listen from and accept connection from.
 This is the public address that will be distributed to other peers of the network that may find interest into participating to the blockchain dissemination with the node;